ZeusLN/zeus/docs/Bounties.md

 Payout: 5,250,000 sats (0.0525 BTC)

-Currently, ZEUS supports remote connections to Core Lightning (CLN) through c-lightning-REST, which is soon being deprecated.
+Currently, ZEUS supports remote connections to Core Lightning (CLN) through c-lightning-REST, which will soon be deprecated.
 We'd like to replace this interface with the new [CLNRest API](https://docs.corelightning.org/docs/rest), a lightweight Python-based built-in Core Lightning plugin (from v23.08) that transforms RPC calls into a REST service - which is officially supported by the Core Lightning team.
 For the bounty to be accepted it needs to have full feature parity with the c-lightning-REST interface in ZEUS, including the ability to pay and generate BOLT 12 offers.

 Additional bounty patrons: @sathoarder, Anonymous